 This list was built from a two-step process: We built a master list from pet insurance websites, dog society websites, and magazines.
 We then calculated trends among these lists and built the list on this page.
-In addition, we've listed the top 10 most popular dog names, included naming tips, and a video.
+In addition, we've listed the top 10 most popular dog names and included naming tips and a video.
 Hopefully, this article helps you discover the perfect name!

 Top 10 Most Popular Dog Names

 firmly sustained fenced in area at the core of a medieval palace

 Short type of ISABELLA and different names finishing off with bella.
 It is additionally connected with the Italian word bella meaning "excellent."

 From the English word meaning "companion."
 It likely started as a nursery type of the word sibling.

 Small or ladylike type of CHARLES.
 A renowned carrier is Charlie Brown, the fundamental character in the funny cartoon 'Peanuts' by Charles Schulz.